ERP Planning Guide

 The Tools You Need For Business Growth

-Enterprise resource planning (ERP) is a process whereby a company, often a manufacturer, manages and integrates the important parts of its business.
-An ERP management information system integrates areas such as planning, purchasing, inventory, sales, labor management, and accounting.
+Enterprise resource planning (ERP) is a process whereby a company, often in manufacturing and distribution, manages and integrates the important parts of its business.
+An ERP business management information system integrates areas such as planning, purchasing, inventory, sales, labor management, and accounting.

 Support activities: Organizational structure, labor management, new product development, purchasing